 Credit risk is the risk that a counterparty fails to discharge an obligation to the Company.
-The Company is exposed to this risk for various financial instruments, for example by granting loans and receivables to customers, placing deposits, etc. The Company's maximum exposure to credit risk is limited to the carrying amount of following types of financial assets.
+The Company is exposed to this risk for various financial instruments, for example by granting loans and receivables to customers, placing deposits, etc. The Company's maximum exposure to credit risk is limited to the carrying amount of following types of financial a) Credit risk management

-- cash and cash equivalents.
+- cash and cash equivalents,

 - trade receivables,

 - loans & receivables carried at amortised cost, and

 - deposits with banks